-Vitamin C or Ascorbic acid is a potent antioxidant and a key ingredient in forming collagen in our bodies.
-Because of this, vitamin C is crucial in repairing damage to our skin cells, as proven by studies that show that skin heals faster and scars less when exposed to Vitamin C.
+You may also spot Vitamin C on labels by the name of ascorbic acid.
+Either way, this is a potent antioxidant and a key ingredient in forming collagen, the main building-block protein in your body.
+For this reason, Vitamin C is crucial in repairing damage to the skin cells.
+Multiple clinical studies over the last decade have demonstrated how the skin heals faster and scars less when exposed to Vitamin C.

-Vitamin C directly helps whiten skin by inhibiting the production of an enzyme called tyrosinase which lessens production of melanin pigments near the hair follicles.
-The fewer melanin pigments your body produces, the lighter your skin will be.
+Vitamin C benefits for skin lightening range from immediate to indirect ones.
+Directly, it helps lighten skin by inhibiting the production of an enzyme called tyrosinase, which participates in the production of melanin pigments near the hair follicles.
+The fewer melanin your body produces, the lighter your skin is.

-Vitamin C also helps protects skin against sun exposure.
-When one is exposed to excessive amounts of sunlight, reactive oxygen species (ROS) start to form, aggravating skin damage.
+Vitamin C also helps protect the skin from damage caused by sun exposure.
+When someone stays exposed to excessive amounts of sunlight, reactive oxygen species (ROS) start to form, aggravating skin damage.
 As an antioxidant, Vitamin C works to neutralize the impact of ROS.
-Laboratory studies confirm this effect, wherein a topical application of Vitamin C on skin reduces the occurrence of sunburns by as much as 60%!
+Laboratory studies confirm this effect, showing that topical application of Vitamin C on the skin reduced the rate of sunburns by as much as 60%!

-But that's not all Vitamin C does for skin lightening.
-This helpful vitamin also helps boosts the production of another important antioxidant, namely Glutathione, one of the most important ingredients used for skin whitening.
+But those aren’t all of the Vitamin C benefits for skin lightening.
+Besides doing the job on its own, this helpful Vitamin also supports other helpful buddies to stay in the game.
+Basically, Vitamin C boosts the production of another important antioxidant – glutathione, or one of the most important ingredients used for skin whitening.

-Glutathione is a popular ingredient in skin whitening because it balances the darker and lighter pigments that are present on our skin.
-It does this by lowering overall melanin production in the body as well as changing the metabolic pathway of melanin from synthesizing dark pigmented melanin (eumelanin) to creating light-pigmented melanin (phaeomelanin).
+Glutathione is a popular ingredient in skin whitening because it balances the darker and lighter pigments that are present in our skin.
+It does so by lowering overall melanin production in the body as well as changing the metabolic pathway of melanin from synthesizing dark pigmented melanin (eumelanin) to creating light-pigmented melanin (phaeomelanin).

 The result?
-The more Glutathione present in our bodies, the lighter our skis is.
+The more glutathione present in your body, the lighter your skin is.
 So what role does Vitamin C play in all this?
 Simple.
-Vitamin C has the all important ability to regenerate glutathione from oxidation.
-With higher doses of Vitamin C, you can boost Glutathione production in your body and help ensure that the extra Glutathione you provide doesn't get destroyed.
+Vitamin C has the all-important ability to regenerate glutathione from oxidation.
+With higher doses of Vitamin C, you can boost glutathione production in your body and help ensure that the extra glutathione you provide doesn't get destroyed.

 How to Use Vitamin C for Skin Lightening: 3 Best Options

-Which brings us to the logical next question...how does one get enough Vitamin C to have a significant effect on skin whitening?
+We come to the next logical question: how does one get enough Vitamin C to maintain a significant effect on skin whitening?

 So many ways.
-Read on as we spell them out!
+Read on as we list them!

-Some other great sources include tomatoes, bell peppers, dark leafy greens, brussels sprouts, broccoli and cauliflower.
+Some other great Vitamin C sources include some vegetables, such as bell peppers, dark leafy greens, brussels sprouts, broccoli, and cauliflower.
 One thing to keep in mind though is that Vitamin C in food is sensitive to heat.
 To get the maximum dose, don’t cook them too much and avoid reheating multiple times.

 JUICING FOR VITAMIN C

-The best thing about juicing is how easy it makes it to get vitamins and nutrients from fresh fruits and veggies.
+The best thing about juicing is how easy it makes getting Vitamins and nutrients from fresh fruits and veggies.

 And Vitamin C is an easy example of this.
 Know how much Vitamin C is in one orange?
 Around 70mg.